 - Be sure to appoint one family member to serve as the point of contact with hostage-takers, media, U.S. and host country government agencies, and Members of Congress, if you are taken hostage or detained.

 - Establish a proof of life protocol with your loved ones, so that if you are taken hostage, your loved ones can know specific questions (and answers) to ask the hostage-takers to be sure that you are alive (and to rule out a hoax).

 - Leave DNA samples with your medical provider in case it is necessary for your family to access them.

 - Erase any sensitive photos, comments, or other materials from your social media pages, cameras, laptops, and other electronic devices that could be considered controversial or provocative by local groups.

 - Leave your expensive/sentimental belongings behind.

 - Follow the Department of State on Facebook and Twitter.

-- Review the Crime and Safety Report for Central African Republic (CAR).
+- Review the Country Security Report for Central African Republic (CAR).

 - Prepare a contingency plan for emergency situations.